 One of the stops during our last Binondo food trip was Dong Bei Dumplings.
 I have heard/read about this place from friends so I was eager to try it.

-Aside from the sign outside the restaurant, nothing inside the place will give hint that it's a restaurant.
+Aside from the sign outside the restaurant, nothing inside the place will give a hint that it's a restaurant.
 The place is quite small, with a makeshift kitchen covered by a divider and a few tables.
-There was no menu, just a cartolina with handwritten menu as guide.
+There was no menu, just a cartolina with a handwritten menu as a guide.
 The best feature of this resto is the worktable where they do their dumplings.

 The place was so popular that we unintentionally saw our workmates, who were also roaming Binondo that day, there.